 Trades Generalists are assigned either to a small State facility where the incumbent functions in the only journey-level maintenance position, or where the organization of work and the maintenance program require the flexibility afforded by this classification.
-Incumbents of positions in this latter setting may work with Date: 9/18 -1individuals whose positions are classified according to specific trades.
-Trades Generalists, like other journey-level positions, plan and lay out construction, repair and maintenance projects.
+Incumbents of positions in this latter setting may work with individuals whose positions are classified according to specific trades.
+Trades Generalists, like other journey-level positions, plan and lay out construction, repair, and maintenance projects.